 Parasitic Drain

-Parasitic drain is one of the many factors that can cause a battery discharge warning Hyundai when the engine is off.
+Parasitic drain is one of the many factors that can cause a battery discharge warning for Hyundai when the engine is off.
 Also known as a slow draw, a parasitic drain occurs when an electrical component continues to draw power from the battery even when the engine is shut off.
 While a small amount of parasitic drain is normal, anything over 50 milliamps can cause problems.

 In some cases, simply disconnecting and reconnecting the battery terminals can solve the problem.
 However, if the parasitic drain persists, it may be necessary to have the vehicle’s electrical system inspected by a qualified technician.